wsbctechnicalblog/wsbctechnicalblog.github.io/content/consistency-standardization.md

 - **Consistency reduces cost and time** - Usability and learnability improves with consistency, which empowers engineering to deliver value quicker and continuously.
 Reducing time and anomalies, reduces cost - a favourable side-effect for investors and researchers.

-- **Consistency empowers automation** - We frequently say that "_if you do something twice or trice, consider automation!_" While this is solid guidance, automation becomes a lot easier if you have a consistent process and products at your disposal.
+- **Consistency empowers automation** - We frequently say that "_if you do something twice or thrice, consider automation!_" While this is solid guidance, automation becomes a lot easier if you have a consistent process and products at your disposal.

 - **Standardization reduces cost and time** - By adopting industry standards we improve upgrades, maintenance, migrations, security, and scalability of our solutions.
 By standardizing **processes** and **products**, we improve clarity and productivity, because engineers can focus on delivering value in a predefined way without the need to master a platter of variations.
 As with consistency, a reduction in cost with a rise in quality, repeatability, and security is a well-received side effect.